 Biometric Fingerprint Locks are Not More Convenient

 Sure electronic keypads can wear out in daily use, so you have to change the combination to avoid wear patterns.
-But you have to wipe your fresh fingerprint off of a biometric fingerprint reader anyway to keep your kid from using it to open the safe.
+But you should wipe your fresh fingerprint off of a biometric fingerprint reader anyway to eliminate the possibility that your kid can use it to open the safe.

 How Important is it Really?

 A reader commented below questioning if an average homeowner really needs the same security as military applications.
 In other words, are consumer grade biometrics good enough for most homeowners?
 Actually the point of this article is that the average homeowner doesn’t need any biometrics at all, but let’s look at this another way.

 Securing firearms is a literally matter of life and death.
 If someone gets your gun that shouldn’t, especially a young child, it could result in a tragedy.
 If you can’t get your gun in a self-defense situation, which is probably why you bought a quick-access handgun safe in the first place, just as much is at stake.
 Either way, lives are on the line.

 For self-defense, few gun owners think military-grade is excessive.
 In fact, the most popular home defense weapons all have a military and law enforcement history.
 Revolvers date back to the 1800′s and were used by militaries for centuries.
 The slide-action “pump” shotgun started life as the M1893, invented by John Browning.
 Browning also designed the M1911 pistol for the US military over a century ago.
 Striker-fired pistols date back to the Ortgies at the end of The Great War.
 The AR platform is of course a military-pattern rifle which is still in use by many armed forces.
 Most common home-defense weapons date back to battlefields around the time of World War I, albeit with some material and manufacturing upgrades.
 None of these guns rely on batteries to fire.
 Biometric fingerprint locks do not share the same pedigree, and rely on batteries to open.